Most advice on LinkedIn new-job posts forces a choice. Use the "I'm happy to share" auto-text. Or write something original. Pick a side.

 Real posts from real people.
 Here's what works in practice.

-Marete works as a recruiter and in her LinkedIn post she focuses on different perspectives - as a recruiter and as a candidate
+Marete works as a recruiter and in her LinkedIn post she focuses on different perspectives, as a recruiter and as a candidate.
+The opener falls into the story-led bucket; the customization is the dual-perspective framing.

 Martina started her post by reflecting on on the past 12 years in the previous company and showing gratitude to the people she worked with.
 After that she is announcing a new position, and sharing what sets the new employer apart from others.